 We recognise that some people who wish to complain may need support in doing so.

 If you need to you can ask a friend or family member, to complain on your behalf.
 We will need signed confirmation from you that you are happy for them to act on your behalf.

-If you aren’t satisfied with the outcomes of your complaint you can take further action.
+Once you have completed our complaints process, if you are disatisfied with the outcome of your complaint you can take further action.
 You have the right to refer your complaint to an independent designated person.
 This is either a local councillor, MP or a recognised tenant panel.

 They will talk to us and try to agree a solution.
 They can also refer the complaint straight to the Housing Ombudsman if you agree.

 If they do not act you can contact the Housing Ombudsman yourself.
 There must be at least 8 weeks from the end of our complaint process before the Housing Ombudsman can

 You should follow our procedure to the end before you take your complaint elsewhere.
 The Housing Ombudsman Service agrees with this.